 All Walt Disney World parks are even more magical at night.
 Make sure you don’t leave before it gets dark.
 Evening entertainment was postponed on the reopening of Walt Disney World, but it is now returning.
 Also, the last couple of hours of park opening often attracts much quieter waits at the most popular attractions.

 On October 1st, we will welcome two big new nighttime spectaculars to Walt Disney World:

 - Disney Enchantment will debut at the Magic Kingdom.
 This new spectacular features music, enhanced lighting, stunning fireworks, and, for the first time, immersive projection effects that extend from Cinderella Castle down Main Street, U.S.A.
 Disney is promising guests will be taken “on a journey filled with adventure, wonder, and empowerment.
 Inspiring everyone to believe in magic.”

 - Harmonious should have debuted at Epcot in 2020.
 However, now it will be part of Walt Disney World’s 50th birthday celebrations.
 The show on World Showcase lagoon features pyrotechnics, fountains, lighting, and media in new ways.
 It is the largest nighttime show produced for Walt Disney World.

 Not booking dining reservations in advance

-During the reopening period of Walt Disney World, not all restaurants will be open, and some will subject to reduced capacity.
+During the reopening period of Walt Disney World, not all restaurants will be open, and some will be subject to reduced capacity.
 A new 60-day Advanced Dining Reservation window applies.
 Make sure you make your reservations as soon as possible.
-Plus, remember if eating in a park, you must have both a valid park admission and park reservation to dine.
+Plus, remember if eating in a park, you must have both a valid park admission and a park reservation to dine.

 Not using Mobile Ordering